jmarksk/4p/README.md

 # Recommendations and Future work

--This model can be used as a check by the radiologist, for instance on x-rays that they are less certain about.
+- This model can be used as a check by the radiologist, for instance on x-rays that they are less certain about.
--The model can be examined to determine the important features and the parts of the image that are most important for helpful insights.
+- The model can be examined to determine the important features and the parts of the image that are most important for helpful insights.

 ### Future work